• Skip to main content

 Instructions

-• In a small bowl, whisk together the olive oil, honey, minced garlic, and thyme until well combined.
+• In a small bowl, whisk together olive oil, honey, minced garlic, thyme leaves, and salt.
+Drizzle evenly over the scored Brie.

-2 tablespoons extra virgin olive oil, 1 teaspoon honey, 1 clove garlic, Leaves from 1 sprig of fresh thyme
+2 tablespoons extra virgin olive oil, 1 teaspoon honey, 1 clove garlic, Leaves from 1 sprig of fresh thyme, ¼ teaspoon Diamond Crystal Kosher Salt

-• Serve immediately with your choice of crackers, crostini, or bread.
-Baked Brie will stay soft and scoopable for about 15-20 minutes.
-Enjoy!
+• Serve immediately with the reserved bread pieces.
+The Brie stays soft and scoopable for about 15–20 minutes.

 Notes